mouadhhamdi/ADA-Project/README.md

     - The evolution over time of the entities was important to be visualised.
 We could've seen that this suspicious activity has grown exponentially at the end of nineties.

 - Network Analysis:
-  model our dataset in a graph format and learn about the nodes connections(example: connected components) At the end of this milestone we should find those statistics:
+  model our dataset in a graph format and learn about the nodes connections(example: connected components)

+- Creation of indexes:
+    - Using previous analysis and data processing we were able to create our own ranking for countries.
+    Up to now, we have a ranking according to count of entities, officers and intermediaries in each country.
+At the end of this milestone we should find those statistics:
 - Ranks countries accourding to several number of classes e.g:
   - The top countries that have the most number of links with Mossacka Fonseca and other suspicous law firms.